originphp/website/source/docs/utility/html.md

 <p>This is a paragrpah.<br>This is another line part of the paragraph.</p>
 <p>This is a new paragraph.</p>
 ```

-If want paragraphs to be wrapped with a different tag then
+If want paragraphs to be wrapped with a different tag than `p` then would do so like this

 ```php
 $html = Html::fromText($text,['tag'=>'div']);